zenfosec/resume/resume.md

 ## Objective

-Penetration Tester with more than two decades of professional hacking experience seeking a Senior-level Red Team role to improve your company's security posture by identifying and remediating real-world, critical vulnerabilities and effectively manage emerging threats.
+Penetration Tester with more than a decade of professional hacking experience seeking a Senior-level Red Team role to improve your company's security posture by identifying and remediating real-world, critical vulnerabilities and effectively manage emerging threats.

 ## Overview of Skills